tranceyos2419/merukari-sold-counetr/Note.md

 - Why do we need express.js for this?
 - Do we need if (!item.NMURL.includes("price_max") || !item.NMURL.includes("status”))?
 - Do we need && itemUpdatedDate <= new Date() ?
+- Is this using the proxy correctly?
+Because I don't see any successful requests on scrape.do dashboard
+- Did you test this app with a large dataset like more than 300 data?
+- How can I launch a window when it's scrapping data from each URL?

 ### Future work